neulab/pr-arena/README.md

 A. If an error occurs, the agent will comment on the issue with an appropriate message.
 You can retry by removing the `pr-arena` label, waiting 5 seconds, and adding it again.

-There are three types of errors:
-  - Agent side error:
-  `❌ PR-Arena has failed due to the agent error.
-Please remove the 'pr-arena' label and add it back to retry.`
-  - Workflow side error:
-  `❌ PR-Arena encountered an error while ___.
-Please remove the 'pr-arena' label and add it back to retry.`
-  - Timeout error:
-  `⏱️ PR-Arena workflow has been cancelled due to exceeding the 40-minute timeout limit.
-This may be due to a complex task or an agent error.
-Please remove the 'pr-arena' label and add it back to retry.`

 **Q. How long does the process take?**

 A. The time depends on the complexity of the issue.
 Some reasoning models may take longer to process.
-Typically, it should take **less than 30 minutes**, so please be patient!
+Typically, it should take **less than 30 minutes**, so please be patient.

 **Q. How does this affect my GitHub Actions build minutes?**